joooons/rake/README.md

 - Navigate to the url you wish to capture textContent from and keep that tab as the currently active tab.
 - Click on the Rake chrome extension icon.
 This will open a popup.
-- Enter url regex into the urlregex field.
+- Enter url regex into the "url regex" input field.
+For example:
 - Enter query selectors for the elements to extract innerText from.
 For example: .nav.item
 - Click on the "SAVE TEXT" button.
 This should save the captured text into the raked.txt file.

+![screenshot] (/images/screenshot.png)

 # Notes